Codingandmore01/Videoworks/README.md

-This is a website made for a friend.
+This is a website I created for a friend.

-Started from an HTML5 UP template.
+I Started from an HTML5 UP template.

-I did this to learn and create my website.
+It was done with the intention to learn and create my website.

 That is useless information.